We are a part of the ecosystem

 If you like a little more challenge to trail riding, check out several trails in the north end of the park.
 Wolf Ridge, Beaver Loop, Deer Loop and Bobcat Run are a popular destination for mountain bikers that like trails tight and twisty.
 There are over 5 total miles of trails in this 250 acre corner of the park.
 First time in, take a map.
 It is easy to get turned around in this end of the park.

 We have developed a Road Maintenance and Abandonment Plan for the park.
-In accordance with state law, we have created an RMAPS Checklist, marked all our culverts, replaced one, and cleaned the rest.
-This plan primarily affects Old Loop Road, as there are 18 culverts that carry winter rains under this old DNR road.
-The trail committee is trying to keep Old Loop Road, as a road prism, in order to allow ADA, family hiking and biking, emergency and maintenance access to the parks interior by way of this old road.
-The new law says we must have a maintenance plan in place OR an abandonment plan in place, by 2016.
-These culverts have been in the ground for more than 50 years, and are being inspected and cleaned each fall.
+In accordance with state law, we created an RMAPS Checklist in 2015.
+We marked and cleaned all our culverts at that time.
+Proceeds from Restorative Forestry from 2014 -16 purchased 10 replacement culverts and four new culverts.
+All were installed by stewards and friends, replacing all but a handful, and installing at 4 new crossings.
+Five new culverts were installed on Old Timber Parkway in 2014 as part of the thinning process.
+This plan primarily affects Old Loop Parkway and Old TImber Parkway, as there are 23 culverts that carry winter rains under these old DNR roads.
+The trail committee is trying to keep Old Loop Parkway, as a road prism, in order to allow ADA, family hiking and biking, emergency and maintenance access to the parks interior by way of this old road.
+The remaining culverts that need to be replaced, have been in the ground for more than 50 years, and are being inspected and cleaned each fall.
+They are scheduled for replacement soon.
 If you want to read more about the new law click here WFPA's Website.

 Finally, RCO and Kitsap County Parks have approved the NHHP Master Plan for Trails.
 Trail signs have been installed and only signed trails will be open for use by park patrons.
 The only authorized trail building in our park, are those trails in the Trail Plan approved by Kitsap County Parks and RCO.
 Taking shortcuts between trails could damage the trails, and wetland habitat, please stay on trails.
 Conditional approval has been granted by RCO to keep Wildlife and Old Loop open with a Multi Use designation.
 In order for us to keep Gear Jammer, Ricochet and Strange Days, we had to designate them No Horses, and move the entrances for Gear Jammer and Ricochet out of the wetlands.
 All other trails within the RCO area, are closed.
 Three short connector trails will be constructed in the future to access viewing platforms adjacent to the large wetland.
 These trails will be designated Foot Traffic Only.
 Parks must file an annual report to RCO showing how the wetlands are being protected and advising them of any problems.